jazzband/django-eav2/README.md

 [![Django Version](https://img.shields.io/pypi/djversions/django-eav2.svg?color=green)](https://pypi.org/project/django-eav2/)
 [![Jazzband](https://jazzband.co/static/img/badge.svg)](https://jazzband.co/)

-## Django EAV 2 - Entity-Attribute-Value storage for Django
+## Django EAV 2 - Entity-Attribute-Value storage for Django with the possibility of changing the pk field and using natural key for serialization

 Django EAV 2 is a fork of django-eav (which itself was derived from eav-django).
 You can find documentation <a href="https://django-eav2.rtfd.io">here</a>.